zabaldwin/DeepLearning_Exercises-/README.md

 Provided examples touch on the main concepts that are necessary to understanding Deep Learning and include:

-1) Basic Fundamental Neural Network w/ the Iris dataset
+1) Basic fundamental neural network w/ the Iris Dataset
-2) Experiment w/ Activation Functions using the FashionMNIST dataset
+2) Experiment w/ activation functions utilizing the FashionMNIST Dataset
 3)